Irreducible representations of tree automorphism groups into Pontryagin spaces: An explicit form for spherical representations

 \section{An explicit form for spherical representations}

 If the representation $(\pi,H)$ is spherical, we can apply Proposition \ref{subr} with $S$ being a single vertex.
 We call this vertex $o$, and we set $K:=G(o)$. \\

 The space $C(S)$ is the space of $K$-right-invariant functions on $G$ that are left-invariant under some open compact subgroup.
-We can identify this space with the space of functions on $G/K$ (the set of right cosets of $G$ under $K$) that are left-invariant under some open compact subgroup of $G$.
+We can identify this space with the space of functions on $G/K$ (the set of right cosets of $G$ under $K$) that are left-invariant under some compact open subgroup of $G$.
 The set $G/K$ can be identified with the orbit of $o$ in $T$ under the action of $G$, which is either the full vertex set $V$ or the set of vertices at even distance from $o$ (Proposition \ref{props}(c)). \\

 In this section, we assume that we have the full vertex set $V$, i.~e.~that the action of $G$ is transitive on the vertices.
-In this case, the tree must be homogeneous.
-In the last section of the paper, we will extend the results to the other case. \\
+In this case, the tree must be regular.
+In Section 6 we will extend the results to the other case. \\

-Proposition \ref{subr} now tells us that we can see the representation $(\pi,H)$ as a subrepresentation of $(\Pi,C)$, where $C$ is the space of functions on $V$ that are left-invariant under some open compact subgroup of $G$ and $\Pi$ is the left action of $G$ on $C$.
-Therefore, from now on we assume that $H\subset C$ and $\pi$ is the restriction of $\Pi$ to $H$. \\
+Proposition \ref{subr} tells us that we can see the representation $(\pi,H)$ as a subrepresentation of $(\Pi,C)$, where $C$ is the space of $\mathbb{K}$-valued functions on $V$ that are left-invariant under some open compact subgroup of $G$ and $\Pi$ is the left action of $G$ on $C$.
+Therefore, from now on, we assume that $H\subset C$ and $\pi$ is the restriction of $\Pi$ to $H$. \\

 It is known that $(G,K)$ is a Gel'fand pair, which means that the convolution algebra of compactly supported complex functions on $K\backslash G/K$ is commutative.
 This follows (\cite{amann}, Proposition 7) from the stronger fact that for every $g\in G$ we have $g^{-1}\in KgK$: the set $KgK$ is the set of $h\in G$ such that $d(ho,o)=d(go,o)$, and we have $d(g^{-1}o,o)=d(o,go)$. \\